qzaidi/qzaidi.github.com/_posts/2013-6-23-dashboards-with-dashing.markdown

 I looked for the GA Real Time API and there was none, since forever.
 From the looks of it, no one should be expecting it either.
 It has been the [top requested feature on the analytics issue tracker](https://code.google.com/p/analytics-issues/issues/detail?id=154), circa fall 2011.

+*Update - 8/2/2013*: It seems there will be an API.
+Google has now come up with an [invite only beta for the Real Time API](http://analytics.blogspot.co.uk/2013/08/google-analytics-launches-real-time-api.html), just about a month after writing this.
+I am not holding my breath though.

 Can we work around that?
 I set out to seek an answer.
 After a few wasted attempts at Reverse Engineering and figuring how to generate SID and APISID and numerous other tokens, I gave up.
 And then I had some inspiration.

 For the TV screen, we would anyway open the browser to show the dashboard.Why not open another tab, log in to GA, and then run a client side script that pipes this data to our custom dashboard.